cudmore/PyMapManager/docs/docs/install-server.md

 ## 2.1) Using docker-compose

 If you want to run the server inside a [Docker][docker] container, the easiest option is to use `docker-compose`.
-Using this technique makes a very efficient production level server and is exactly what we are using at [http://cudmore.duckdns.org](http://cudmore.duckdns.org).
+Using this technique makes a very efficient production level server and is exactly the same code-base we use to make world accessible PyMapManager site.

 ### Build